 New England's First and Still Its Largest Gaming Destination

-Owned by the Mashantucket Pequot tribe and open 24 hours a day, 365 days per year, Foxwoods Resort Casino will celebrate its 25th anniversary in 2017.
+Owned by the Mashantucket Pequot tribe and open 24 hours a day, 365 days per year, Foxwoods Resort Casino is celebrating its 27th anniversary in 2019.
 What began as a Bingo hall has survived economic ups and downs and evolved to become so much more than a gaming destination.
+Foxwoods is Connecticut's non-stop entertainment hot spot.

 Gambling and Beyond

-Yes, you'll find 4,800 slot machines, table games like Blackjack and Craps, a Bingo Hall that goes on forever, a Race Book and the largest poker room on the East Coast.
-But, you'll also lose hours engaged in activities that are a guaranteed win like dining on everything from steak to an all-you-can-eat buffet, shopping at Connecticut's only indoor outlet center and being entertained by some of the world's best performers, from Jerry Seinfeld to Nik Wallenda.
+Yes, you'll find 4,800 slot machines; the largest poker room on the East Coast; table games like Blackjack, Roulette and Craps; a Race Book where you can watch and bet on dog and horse racing and jai alai, plus a Bingo Hall that goes on forever—it's one of the largest Bingo destinations in the world.
+But, you'll also lose hours engaged in activities that are a guaranteed win like dining on everything from steak to an all-you-can-eat buffet at the casino's always expanding line-up of restaurants, shopping at Connecticut's only indoor outlet center and being entertained by some of the world's best performers, from Jerry Seinfeld to Alice Cooper.

 In the summer, Foxwoods hosts Liquid Sundays pool parties that will remind you of Las Vegas.
-And in the winter, an outdoor ice rink is a magical spot to embrace the season's chill.
-And you don't want to miss the Mashantucket Pequot Museum, which is a five-minute drive away, and Foxwoods' Lake of Isles golf course, which is nearby in North Stonington and the finest public course in Connecticut.
+You'll love the eagle-eye views from the nearly-mile-long High Flyer Zipline, especially in late September and October, when the surrounding woods are ablaze with fall color.
+And you don't want to miss the Mashantucket Pequot Museum, one of Connecticut's best and most immersive museums, which is a five-minute drive away, and Foxwoods' Lake of Isles golf course, which is nearby in North Stonington and the finest public course in Connecticut.

 Plan Your First... or Next Foxwoods Visit

-Whether you've never visited Foxwoods or you're a Foxwoods Rewards Card-carrying regular, I'll help you discover the best this New England and a worldwide landmark has to offer.
-This guide is designed to provide all of the information you need to plan your Foxwoods casino day trip or extended vacation.
+Whether you've never visited Foxwoods or you're a Foxwoods Rewards Card-carrying regular, this guide will help you discover the best this New England and worldwide landmark has to offer, from free concerts in the Wolf Den to premier and casual restaurants.
+You'll find all the inspiration you need to plan your Foxwoods casino day trip or extended vacation.